 Are there any other costs?
 Is there anything I need to bring?

 Bring a notebook and pen or pencil and a bag for your work.
-Basic materials are provided and you will be advised on what other items you will need between sessions.
-In order to complete some of the cutting out tasks at home you may need to purchase fabric scissors, pins and a tape measure.
+Basic materials are provided and you will be advised on what other items you need to purchase between sessions or brought in.
+In order to complete some of the tasks at home, you may need to purchase fabric scissors, pins and a tape measure.

 When I've finished, what course can I do next?